 Fortunately, your business doesn’t have to reinvent the wheel.
 Chances are, you can gain a good understanding simply by reviewing your competitor’s social content strategy.
 In this post, we’re going to look at how you can scope out your competitors and apply their best tactics to your social media strategy.

 Step 1: Identify Your Competitors

-If you have a Rival IQ account, you can add your competitors to your profile.
-This will help you with your initial research and future monitoring.
-Also, here is an easy way to use both Rival IQ and Google to find competitors you might have missed!
+If you have a Rival IQ account, you can add your competitors to your landscape.
+Creating a competitive landscape will help you with your initial research and future monitoring.
+If you don’t have one, you can sign up for a free trial today–no credit card required.

 A great social media campaign starts with solid social profiles and pages.
 Here are some things you will want to analyze to see how your competitors have set up their social presence.

 What wording do your competitors use in their social bios?

 Since you usually have less than 200 characters to describe your business to a first-time page visitor, you will want it to be succinct and capture the value you bring to the market.
 See what your competitors have to say about their business, particularly noting keywords they include.
 And regardless of what your competitors do, be sure to squeeze your URL into your description to increase the traffic potential from those networks.
 Especially on Twitter and Instagram, as you will only see the URL in your profile in some areas of the site like search results.